laimison/react-rails/README.md

 ### Mac OS

+This tutorial assums that you do not have any knowledge so if you are familiar with these tools, you can skip majority of parts

 * Install Node [https://nodejs.org/en/download](https://nodejs.org/en/download)

 * In Terminal `npm install -g npx` or `sudo npm install -g npx` if you don't have npx and `npx --version` is lower than version 10